-where $x^\prime$ is the result of applying feature extraction on sample~$x$ using $\vectorize()$. $\manipulate()$ manipulates the sample in feature-space guided by the selected feature and value pairs, $P$.
-Note that, the sample generator $\Gen'()$ will take the manipulated feature-space sample $a'$ and the original sample $x$ as input, and implement the changes in feature-space back to problem-space to generate the adversarial sample, while keeping its malware functionality (as detailed in Binary builder below).
+where $x_m^\prime$ is the result of applying feature extraction on a malicious sample~$x_m$ using $\vectorize()$. $\manipulate()$ manipulates the sample in feature-space guided by the selected feature and value pairs, $P$.
+Note that, the sample generator $\Gen()$ will take the manipulated feature-space sample $x_t'$ and the original seed sample $x_m$ as input, and implement the changes in feature-space back to problem-space to generate the test case, while keeping its malware functionality (as detailed in Binary builder below).

-Note that, due to the strong semantic restrictions of the binaries, we cannot simply choose any arbitrary pairs of feature and values for our evasion attack.
-Instead, we restrict the feature-space manipulation to only features and values that are independent and can be modified with original functionalities preserved.
-Therefore, we design a binary builder to implement the inverting of features, and mapping the manipulation back to the problem space.

-\textbf{Binary builder.~} In order to evaluate adversarial samples on malware detectors and AV engines, feature-space manipulation needs to be applied to problem-space binaries.
-To ensure that no loss of functionality is inadvertently introduced as a side effect of feature manipulation, we only apply these changes to unreachable area of binaries so that these changes will never be executed during run-time.
-Therefore, we can guarantee that adversarial examples could be runnable and apply them to evaluate the malware detectors in the wild.
+\textbf{Binary builder.~} To ensure that no loss of functionality is inadvertently introduced as a side effect of feature manipulation, we only apply these changes to unreachable areas of binaries, so that these changes will never be executed during run-time.
+Therefore, we guarantee that test cases are executable and can be applied in the testing of malware detectors in the wild.
 Then, we apply these changes on seed binaries with the help of open-source binary builders.